Richmond Mayor Levar Stoney dedicates a plaque in memory of those lost to COVID

 “This is a city issue and there’s no better place to come and reflect on where we’ve gone or where we’ve been in a place like this here in Fulton [Hill],” he said.

-Of over 45,000 COVID-19 cases in the city of Richmond, 513 have died, according to data from the Virginia Department of Health.
+Of over 45,000 COVID cases in the city of Richmond, 513 have died, according to data from the Virginia Department of Health.
 Over 30 of the deaths occurred within the last three months.
-Among Richmond's victims of COVID-19 were Stephanie Flowers' mother and uncle.
-Flowers, a certified community health worker and an employee in Virginia Commonwealth University Health System, lost her mother and uncle to COVID-19 last year.
-Her three-bedroom house full of love and laughter became a three-bedroom empty space, she said.
+Among Richmond’s victims of COVID were Stephanie Flowers’ mother and uncle.
+Flowers, a certified community health worker and an employee in the Virginia Commonwealth University Health System, lost her mother and uncle to COVID last year.
+Her three-bedroom house, once full of love and laughter, became a three-bedroom empty space, she said.

 “So when I come here, this will be a place of strength where I can remember them — remember the joy, the laughter, the smiles and just remember everything she [her mother] taught me as a 40-year-old woman,” she said.
 “I’m grateful for this space that our city has provided for all of us, and I just want to encourage everyone who has lost someone that there is still hope and we’re gonna get through this together.”

-In addition to ensuring that those who lost their lives to COVID-19 were not forgotten, Richmond City Council President Cynthia I. Newbille said this was an opportunity to have a reminder that in the midst of the endemic, there was still work to do to make sure that children, families and relatives were vaccinated and boosted.
-Over 58% of Richmond residents are fully vaccinated, and a little over 30% are fully vaccinated with a booster shot, according to VDH data.
+In addition to ensuring those who lost their lives to COVID were not forgotten, Richmond City Council President Cynthia I. Newbille said this was an opportunity to have a reminder that in the midst of the pandemic, there was still work to do to make sure that children, families and relatives were vaccinated and boosted.
+More than 58% of Richmond residents are fully vaccinated, and a little more than 30% are fully vaccinated with a booster shot, according to VDH data.

 “While this will allow us to never forget, it will also be a reminder of what work we still need to do to ensure that we lose no more — or certainly minimize the numbers lost,” Newbille said.

-Melissa Viray, deputy director and now acting director of Richmond and Henrico health districts, said that while infection rates were much lower than in the earlier phases of the pandemic, people were still being lost to other challenges that had deepened as a result of the pandemic, including substance abuse, mental health crises and violence.
+Melissa Viray, deputy director and now acting director of Richmond and Henrico health districts, said that while infection rates were much lower than in the earlier phases of the pandemic, people were still being lost to other challenges that had deepened , including substance abuse, mental health crises and violence.

 “The impacts of this pandemic haven’t disappeared just because infection rates have dropped and we have to work harder than ever to face these challenges, to face racial and economic disparities honestly and be willing to partner and invest in new ways and do whatever it takes to protect and empower our communities,” she said.